 This month let’s give a resounding Library Lions ROAR for the indomitable Eric Ode Children’s author, poet, and songwriter!
-I met Eric Ode at our local Lake Hills Library where he performed a terrific show for the kids!
-Our grandson was thrilled when we caught up with him again the day we went to ride the Thomas Train in Snoqualmie!
+I met Eric Ode at our local Lake Hills Library where he performed a terrific show for the kids.
+Then once again when we went to the train museum in Snoqualmie.

 Eric has a very busy summer schedule!

 Still, he agreed to take time out of his busy summer to share his library experiences with us.
 He’s also offering a copy of his CD Rock Nocturnal, 2015 winner of the Creative Child Magazine CD of the year award.
 See info below.